-- Date example
+- · Date example (date.py)

-- Counter example
+- Counter example (test\stop\counter.py)

-- Inventory example
+- Inventory example (test inventory.py)

-- You will be working on Matrix in the coming lab
+- · You will be working on Matrix in the coming lab

 Using the ADT

 - We can use the ADT without knowing how it's implemented. - Reinforces the use of abstraction: - by focusing on what functionality is provided - instead of how that functionality is implemented.